hisurfadvisory/MACROSS/ncore/README.md

 <b>VI. classes.ps1</b><br>
 	This file should be reserved for any custom classes your scripts need, especially if they could be useful for other scripts to make use of.<br>
-	&emsp;<b>A.</b> macross = A custom powershell class that tags every script in the \nmods folder with specific attributes that you MUST include on the third line of your scripts, tagged with "#\_class" so that MACROSS will parse it correctly.
+	&emsp;<b>A.</b> macross = A custom powershell class that tags every script in the \modules folder with specific attributes that you MUST include on the third line of your scripts, tagged with "#\_class" so that MACROSS will parse it correctly.
 In this example:<br>
 	<br>
 	`#_class  User,syslogs,Python3,SuzyQ,1`
 	<br>